oobabooga/text-generation-webui/README.md

 # Text generation web UI

-A gradio web UI for running Large Language Models like LLaMA, llama.cpp, GPT-J, Pythia, OPT, and GALACTICA.
+A gradio web UI for running Large Language Models like LLaMA (v1 and v2), GPT-J, Pythia, OPT, and GALACTICA.

 Its goal is to become the [AUTOMATIC1111/stable-diffusion-webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui) of text generation.